 University of British Columbia (UBC), (site leadership Terrance Snutch, PhD (co-I))

-In addition, they will be coordinating the workflow with the Agoston lab for the analysis of the plasma protein biomarkers and the other Informatics and Bioanalytics Core (IAC) investigators for the analysis required for the imaging and EEG data, will be in contact with the Data Safety Monitoring Board (DSMB), Public Engagement and Administration Cores and the Project 2 consultants.
+In addition, they will be coordinating the workflow with the Agoston lab for the analysis of the plasma protein biomarkers and the other Informatics and Analytics Core (IAC) investigators for the analysis required for the imaging and EEG data, will be in contact with the Data Safety Monitoring Board (DSMB), Public Engagement and Administration Cores and the Project 2 consultants.
 Specific responsibilities of each PI include the following.

 Aristea S. Galanopoulou MD PhD (PL, contact PI for Project 2): Dr. Galanopoulou will be responsible for the communications among the Project 2 PIs and co-Is and the rest of the EpiBioS4Rx collaborators (DSMB, Public Engagement and Administration Cores, IAC, and the Project 2 consultants), for matters that pertain to the goals and experiments done through Project 2, and for maintaining the procedures for blinding, randomization, and harmonized methods of testing across institutions.
 This will include organization of teleconferences or webconferences, planning of annual meeting schedules to discuss the Project 2 progress, email or phone conversations, preparation of minutes and progress reports from these events.
-Dr. Galanopoulou with Dr. O’Brien will be planning the Project 2 investigator meetings for the harmonization of procedures and data analyses, calling and organizing the data presentation for the DSMB / Public Engagement Core meetings to discuss the progress of Project 2 and next steps.
+Dr. Galanopoulou with Drs.
+O’Brien and Pitkänen will be planning the Project 2 investigator meetings for the harmonization of procedures and data analyses, calling and organizing the data presentation for the DSMB / Public Engagement Core meetings to discuss the progress of Project 2 and next steps.
 Dr. Galanopoulou will be the contact PI to communicate with NINDS staff and prepare the progress reports to NINDS, if funded.
-The two PIs of Project 2, Drs Galanopoulou and O’Brien will be organizing the workflow of experiments across sites so that milestones and timelines are met, will be supervising the manuscript preparation for Project 2 and decisions on authorship, and will be chairing the meetings of Project 2 that will decide on GO /NO GO decisions and selection of lead compound for testing in the preclinical antiepileptogenesis trial.
+The two PIs of Project 2, Drs.
+Galanopoulou with Drs.
+O’Brien and Pitkänen will be organizing the workflow of experiments across sites so that milestones and timelines are met, will be supervising the manuscript preparation for Project 2 and decisions on authorship, and will be chairing the meetings of Project 2 that will decide on GO /NO GO decisions and selection of lead compound for testing in the preclinical antiepileptogenesis trial.
 Such meetings will include the Project 2 investigators, the DSMB, Public Engagement representative, IAC representatives, the consultants of Project 2 and the Steering committee of EpiBioS4Rx.
 Dr. Galanopoulou will also be responsible for the maintenance and cataloguing of the biospecimens of the BioBank and their inclusion in the centralized database of the IAC and will be the contact person to investigators who are interested in collaborating by performing specific analyses on these biospecimens.